Tiny Wren

 What it does

-HomeAssistant is great for many things, in this case I happened to already have it running a load of things in the smart home, and a importantly a Mosquito MQTT server instance.
-So rather than having multiple message queues on the network, made sense to just open it up to other clients on the network to host the nearest plane messages.
+Home Assistant is great for many things.
+In this case I already had it running a load of smart-home services and, importantly, a Mosquitto MQTT server instance.
+Rather than run multiple message queues on the network, it made sense to use a single MQTT broker for the nearest-plane messages.

 Hardware